lfuelling/esx_redpill/README.md

     - "We need the open ports on this machine"
     - "Change password on this computer"
     - "Download and execute this script: $url"
-    - "Connect tou this IP from the computer"
+    - "Connect to this IP from the computer"
-    - "Send me the username of this computer"
+    - "Send me the username logged in to this computer"
     - "What is in file $filepath"
     - etc.
 1. Step in front of computer